cpeyton78910/HEICConverter/README.md

 3. Right-click `HEICConverter.ps1` and select **Run with PowerShell**
 4. If prompted, click **YES** to run as Administrator
 5. After running once, the script will automatically launch on startup—no need for manual execution.
+   - If the program closes immediately and does not appear to work, follow the steps in the 'Handling OS Security' section

 **Important:** Do **NOT** rename `HEICConverter.ps1`, as this **WILL** cause issues.
 If the script was placed then executed from the wrong folder: